About the Journal

-In cases of intrusion of professional ethical codes and principles such as multiple submission, plagiarism, fraudulent use of data; articles might be retracted from Global Journal of Sociology: Current Issues database.
+In cases of intrusion of professional ethical codes and principles such as multiple submissions, plagiarism, and fraudulent use of data; articles might be retracted from the Global Journal of Sociology: Current Issues database.

 Peer Review Process

-During review process we use iThenticate or Turnitin plagiarism software.
+During the review process, we use iThenticate or Turnitin plagiarism software.
 So, it is recommended that authors should scan with iThenticate or Turnitin plagiarism or other free plagiarism software of their manuscripts.

 Initial manuscript evaluation

 The Editors first evaluate all manuscripts.
 Those rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.
 Those that meet the minimum criteria are passed on to at least 2 experts for review.